 - Preheat the oven to 350°F.

-- In a 9 x 13 inch Pyrex dish, arrange your chicken and season it with salt and pepper.
+- In a 9 x 13 inch Pyrex dish or foil lined baking sheet, arrange the chicken and season it with salt and pepper.
 Pour the sauce over the chicken and bake for one hour or until the chicken is caramelize, basting as needed.